rocky-linux/documentation/docs/guides/proxies/pound.md

 firewall-cmd --zone=public --add-service=http --add-service=https --permanent
 ```

-then we need to reload before this will be active and before you can see the changes:
+Then we need to reload the firewall before you can see the changes:

 ```
 firewall-cmd --reload